 NOTE: For plan files, any structure changes made to the file should be temporary (such as unhiding the Control Sheet to troubleshoot an Axiom query).
 If you delete or rename sheets, this may impact Axiom query settings and use of calc method libraries.
 Structure changes to plan files should be made in the template, not the individual plan files.

 Remove all protection

-Administrators can turn off all protections and display controls at once by using the Show Everything button on the Axiom Designer tab.
-See Using the Axiom Designer tab.
+Users with the appropriate permissions can turn off all protections and display controls at once by using the Show Everything button on the Axiom Designer tab.